-I’ve heard this question many times.
-At the beginning of my writing journey, over a decade ago, I had the same question.
-"How long should my chapter be?"
-One answer was given over and over: There isn’t one way to write a chapter, and your chapter should be as long or as short as it needs to be.
+I’ve heard this question many times: "How long should my chapter be?"
+One answer has been given over and over by various writers: There isn’t one way to write a chapter, and your chapter should be as long or as short as it needs to be.

-Well, that answer wasn’t beneficial.
-But after writing many books, I have three tips that will help you figure out how long your chapters should be (if you enjoy planning and outlining as I do).
+Well, that answer isn't very beneficial.
+But after editing many books, I have three tips that will help you figure out how long your chapters should be.

 Have you finished writing your book?
 Maybe you’re about to send your manuscript to a critique partner, an agent, a publisher, or an editor.
 Before sending the draft to someone, below are a few simple tricks to help polish your story.